Ollivon double helps France past England - RFI

 There was a buzz around Stade de France not felt for some time and the expectant crowd were soon rewarded after a ferocious start as the two sides piled into each other.

-Livewire winger Teddy Thomas darted in-field, only to be brought down by George Furbank.
+Livewire winger Teddy Thomas darted in-field, only to be brought down by George Furbank, making his England debut at full-back.

-The ball was quickly recycled and an inside Ntamack pass found Rattez, the late replacement for the injured Damien Penaud easily riding Ben Youngs' tackle to score a fine team try.
+The ball was quickly recycled and an inside Ntamack pass found Rattez, the late replacement for the injured Damian Penaud easily riding Ben Youngs' tackle to score a fine team try.

 Ntamack converted, hit a 16th minute penalty and then another conversion as new skipper Ollivon showed a clean pair of heels to make the line for France's second try after Courtney Lawes failed to gather a Dupont box kick, Rattez playing provider on the tapdown.